DavidEBest/observability_project/README.md

 Image: [Prometheus Dashboard](answer-img/prometheus-dashboard.png)

 ## Describe SLO/SLI
-*TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.
+*DONE:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.
+SLIs are specific metrics that are used to measure the performance of a service.
+If we have an SLO that specifies a specific uptime objective, like 99% for the month, then the SLI would be the actual, measured uptime for the prior month.
+Request response time would be similar.
+If they defined a goal, like 500ms, then the SLI would be the average response time for all requests for the month.

 ## Creating SLI metrics.
-*TODO:* It is important to know why we want to measure certain metrics for our customer.
+*DONE:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.
+1. Uptime: the amount of time that the service is available.
+This one captures exactly what the SLO requests.
+It will be useful for measuring compliance, even if it wouldn't help for diagnosing any underlying issues.

+2. Error Rate: the percent of requests that resulted in a 4xx or 5xx error.
+This is

+3. Average latency: the average response time for all successful (2xx) requests.
+This captures exactly what the SLO requests.

+4. Percent of requests above the SLO defined response time.
+This will help us to dig into the requests that are problematic so that we can correct them.

+5. Throughput per second: number of requests per second that the application handles on average.
+This can be useful to find trends of high utilization of the system.

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.